 New students.
-If you are driving a car to campus, you need to register your vehicle online with the Office of Public Safety.
+If you are driving a car to campus, you will need to register your vehicle with the Office of Public Safety every semester while completing the automated check-in process.
 You will need to provide license, registration, ownership, insurance, and other details about your vehicle in order to obtain your parking permit.

 Returning students or employees.
 If your information is already on file with Public Safety, you only need to provide information about recent changes online before picking up your permit.
 If you have a new vehicle or your insurance or license number has changed, please make sure you update your record online.

 Student Permit Stickers: Student permit decals should be placed on the bottom, right-hand corner of the rear windshield outside of the vehicle.

 If you have a convertible or vehicle with a removable top, you may place the decal on the upper right-hand corner of the front windshield or on the right rear bumper of the vehicle.

 All students are expected to park in designated University parking areas.
 Neighborhood and city street parking near campus is strictly prohibited.
 If you have any questions about the designated parking areas, refer to our campus map.